fexadyn/CarND-Advanced-Lane-Lines/writeup_template.md

 ---

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.

-You're reading it!

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.